Artsplendr/AgenticAI-Tool-Using-Financial-Analyst-Agent/README.md

-# 📊 AI Financial Analyst Agent
+# 📊 AgenticAI Financial Analyst - Tools Using

 An **Agentic AI application** that analyzes stocks or cryptocurrencies using real-time financial data and market news.
 The system uses an **LLM-powered tool-using agent** that autonomously selects the appropriate tools to gather information and generate a structured financial analysis report.